 3) The nature of the job held or sought.

-A company criminal background policy is illegal if it is too broad and it addresses criminal offenses and does not differentiate between arrests and convictions.
+A company’s criminal background policy is illegal if it is too broad it addresses criminal offenses and does not differentiate between arrests and convictions.
 The fact of an arrest does not establish that criminal conduct has occurred.
 Arrests are not proof of criminal conduct.
 Many arrests do not result in criminal charges, or the charges are dismissed.
 Even if an individual is charged and subsequently prosecuted, he is presumed innocent unless proven guilty.
 An arrest, however, may in some circumstances trigger an inquiry into whether the conduct underlying the arrest justifies an adverse employment action.
-Title VII calls for a fact-based analysis to determine if an exclusionary policy or practice is job related and consistent with business necessity.
-Therefore, an exclusion based on an arrest, by itself, is not job related and consistent with business necessity.
+Title VII calls for a fact-based analysis to determine if an exclusionary policy or practice is job-related and consistent with business necessity.
+Therefore, an exclusion based on an arrest, by itself, is not job-related and consistent with business necessity.

-Second, an employer criminal background check must be establish what gravity of offense will prevent employment.
-To establish that a record of criminal conviction is job related and consistent with business necessity under Title VII, the employer needs to show that the policy operates to effectively link specific criminal conduct, and its dangers, with the risks inherent in the duties of a particular position.
+Second, an employer’s criminal background check must establish what gravity of offense will prevent employment.
+To establish that a record of criminal conviction is job-related and consistent with business necessity under Title VII, the employer needs to show that the policy operates to effectively link specific criminal conduct, and its dangers, with the risks inherent in the duties of a particular position.